-Student Health Services
+Student Health and Support Services

-Student Health Services provides counseling and medical services, promotes student wellness and health, and administers the Student Health Insurance Plan.
-All degree, diploma, visiting, mobility, graduate certificate, and non-matriculating students in undergraduate and graduate degree programs, including students taking courses only online, are automatically charged a Health Services Fee at registration.
+Student Health and Support Services provides counseling and medical services, promotes student wellness and health, and administers the Student Health Insurance Plan.
+All degree, diploma, visiting, mobility, graduate certificate, and nonmatriculating students in undergraduate and graduate degree programs, including students taking courses only online, are automatically charged a Health Services Fee at registration.

-A Medical Services staff of physicians, nurse practitioners, physician assistants, nurses, and office assistants is available to provide treatment for illnesses or injuries, routine health care, and medical advice.
+The Medical Services staff of physicians, nurse practitioners, and physician assistants is available to provide treatment for illnesses or injuries, routine health care, and medical advice.
 The Counseling Services staff of licensed psychologists, clinical social workers, an art therapist, and a psychiatrist provides emotional support and psychological counseling in a supportive environment, working with each student client on a reasonable and helpful plan of action to address the student's concerns.
-The Wellness and Health Promotion program empowers students, connects them to information, resources, and support, cultivates healthy attitudes, skills and behaviors, and fosters a culture on campus that values health.
-Professional health educators meet with students one-on-one, offer workshops, and provide interactive programs on a variety of topics, including but are limited to stress reduction, money management, time management, meditation, acupressure, nutrition and cooking, physical activity, smoking cessation, harm reduction, sexual health, HIV/AIDS, depression, sexual assault, and interpersonal violence.
-For more information visit www.newschool.edu/studentservices/health.
+The Wellness and Health Promotion program empowers students, connects them to information and resources, cultivates healthy attitudes and behaviors, and fosters a culture on campus that values health.
+Professional health educators meet with students, offer workshops, and provide interactive programs on a variety of topics, including stress reduction, money management, time management, meditation, acupressure, nutrition and cooking, physical activity, smoking cessation, harm reduction, sexual health, HIV/AIDS, depression, sexual assault, and interpersonal violence.
+For more information, visit www.newschool.edu/studentservices/health.